acto15/Choco_delight_data-PowerBI_Report/README.md

 ## Project Overview

 **Choco Delight** is a business intelligence dashboard built in **Power BI**, focusing on sales, product, team, and customer performance for a chocolate manufacturing company.
-Using cleaned Excel datasets, this report identifies trends, highlights product and team insights, forecasts future sales, and supports data-driven decisions with visual storytelling.
+Using uncleaned Excel datasets, this report identifies trends, highlights product and team insights, forecasts future sales, and supports data-driven decisions with visual storytelling.

 ---